AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/named-accounts/import-named-accounts.md

    >
    >In your file, provide [as much information](/help/marketo/product-docs/target-account-management/target/named-accounts/named-account-overview.md#named-account-attributes) as possible.
 You can only add firmographic information; nothing Marketo calculates (i.e. Pipeline).
 To create named accounts based on CRM accounts, simply export the account name and CRM ID from your CRM into a CSV file, use the Account Name option, and map the CRM ID during the import process.
 To properly link a CRM account to a named account, you must provide the CRM account's exact name.

 1. Choose from two dedupe modes: Account Name or Domain Name.
 In this example we'll choose Account.
-Click the **Modes** drop-down and select **By Account Name**.
+Click the **[!UICONTROL Modes]** drop-down and select **[!UICONTROL By Account Name]**.

    ![](assets/inathree.png)

    >[!NOTE]
    >
-   >If you choose **By Domain Mode**, both the named account and domain fields must be included.
+   >If you choose **[!UICONTROL By Domain Name]**, both the named account and domain fields must be included.

-1. To choose which account list your named account gets added to, click the **Account List** drop-down and make your selection.
+1. To choose which account list your named account gets added to, click the **[!UICONTROL Account List]** drop-down and make your selection.

    ![](assets/inafour.png)

    >[!NOTE]
    >
-   >You can also create a brand new Account List by simply typing its name in the drop-down box.
+   >You can also create a brand new [!UICONTROL Account List] by simply typing its name in the drop-down box.

-1. To send a notification of the import, click the **Send Alert To** drop-down and select a Marketo user.
+1. To send a notification of the import, click the **[!UICONTROL Send Alert To]** drop-down and select a Marketo user.
 You _cannot_ manually enter an email address.

    ![](assets/inafive-2.png)

-1. Click **Next**.
+1. Click **[!UICONTROL Next]**.

    ![](assets/inasix-2.png)

-1. Map each field by double-clicking on the **Marketo Field** drop-down and selecting the appropriate field.
-Click **Next** when done.
+1. Map each field by double-clicking on the **[!UICONTROL Marketo Field]** drop-down and selecting the appropriate field.
+Click **[!UICONTROL Next]** when done.

    ![](assets/inaseven.png)